antonycourtney/antsrants/content/blog/oneref-async/index.md

 ### mutableGet

-In using this latest version of **OneRef** to port [Tabli](https://chrome.google.com/webstore/detail/tabli/igeehkedfibbnhbfponhjjplpkeomghi) (a Chrome extension for tab management) to TypeScript and Hooks, I observed that, in many cases, action functions invoked as callbacks needed read access to the current application state at the time the callback was invoked (as opposed to the time the callback was created), without necessarily needing to perform an update to the state.
+In using this latest version of **OneRef** to port [Tabli](https://chrome.google.com/webstore/detail/tabli/igeehkedfibbnhbfponhjjplpkeomghi) (a Chrome extension for tab management) to TypeScript and Hooks, I observed that, in many cases, action functions invoked as callbacks needed read access to the application state at the time the callback is invoked (as opposed to the time the callback was created), without necessarily needing to perform an update to the state.

 A good example of this is the behavior of Tabli's popout button: